 All aboard for Westeros Experience!
 See first hand the stunning scenery featured as the backdrop in the HBO’s series when you join us for an unforgettable day visiting some of Northern Ireland’s main Game of Thrones filming locations.

-This tour operates every Friday, Saturday and Sunday.
-It is also available as a private tour for smaller groups.
+Our daily tour operates 7 days per week and is also available as a private tour for smaller groups.
 For further details and prices on private group tours simply give us a call on +44 (0)28 90 321321 or email us at email@example.com

 Our coach tour is limited to 30 passengers per day.
 This allows us to use a smaller coach and enables us to visit the more intimate locations.
 For this reason we strongly recommend booking early to guarantee your seat.
 This is the ‘real’ Game of Thrones experience, don’t miss out, book online now!